QuakeMigrate/QuakeMigrate/docs/installation.rst

 C compilers
 ***********
-In order to install and use QuakeMigrate, you will need a C compiler that will build the migration extension library.
+In order to install and use QuakeMigrate, you will need a C compiler that will build the migration library.
 For Linux and MacOSX operating systems, it is possible to install suitable compiler tools through Anaconda.

 Linux
 #####